xFranMe/flexbox-layout/README.md

 This project will just contain the HTML and CSS resources enough to build up a very basic layout using the Flexbox layout model.
+Disclaimer: it is not meant to be responsive!